Predicting Subway Passenger Flows under Incident Situation with Causality: Experiments

 We selected two matrix-based models: ST-ResNet \cite{Zhang_Zheng_Qi_2017} and UNet \cite{ronneberger2015u}, which are widely utilized for matrix data, and GEML \cite{Wang2019OriginDestinationMP}, a model specifically designed for Ride-hailing OD prediction.

 We also conducted experiments with different causal effect prediction models.
 Specifically, we selected three models: Linear Regression, Random Forest, and Gradient Boosted Decision Trees.
 Following \cite{Zou2024RealtimePO}, we omitted the ODs with passenger flow less than 2.
 Besides, MAE (mean absolute err), RMSE (root mean square error) and MAPE (mean absolute percentage error) are used to evaluate the prediction accuracy.
-The equations to calculate them are in follows.
+These metrics are calculated as follows:

 Where $\hat{y},y$ are the true and predicted OD flows, and $n$ is the total number OD flows.
-The results of experiments are reported in Table \ref{tab:result}. \begin{landscape}
+The results of experiments are reported in Table \ref{tab:result}.